Virginia Tech vs. Richmond NCAA Football Odds, Plays and Insights | September 25, 2021

-The Virginia Tech Hokies (2-1) host the FCS Richmond Spiders on Saturday, September 25, 2021 at Lane Stadium.
-The Hokies are heavily favored by 34.5 points in the outing.
-The over/under is set at 43.5 points for the outing.
+The Virginia Tech Hokies (2-1) are heavily favored by 29.5 points over the FCS Richmond Spiders on Saturday, September 25, 2021 at Lane Stadium.
+A total of 49.5 points has been set for this game.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.